kotolex/checking/README.md

 The test will fail if no exception is raised or the exception is of another type.
 Please note, that you have to check the exception message _after_ the context manager exits, not within it's scope.

-The library forbids the usage of the BaseException type here and it is strongly recommended not to use the Exception type as well.
+The library forbids the usage of the BaseException type here, and it is strongly recommended not to use the Exception type as well.
 Use concrete exception types.

 In some cases you only need to run the code and make sure no exception is raised.